The asymmetry of life, it finds us everywhere doesn’t it?

 Try a nursing pillow that will give you more support.
 I used the Boppy at first, but I didn’t actually find it to be as ergonomically accommodating as I would have hoped.

 Try instead the My Brest Friend nursing pillow.
 I have seen and heard a lot of really positive reviews about this particular nursing pillow and it does look very supportive.
-Find it on Amazon for $39.99.
+Find it on Amazon (try Prime for 30 days free) for $39.99.

 I think you have some pretty solid tips to help you conquer this slacker boob situation.
 I know it can be frustrating to see one breast producing more milk than the other.